Helium Leak Checking a Power Plant Condenser

-Finding Leaks in Tube-Sheets and Generator Cooling Systems
+Finding Leaks in Tube Sheets & Generator Cooling Systems

-Care must be taken not to contaminate the polished condensate with coolant.
-Particularly seawater coolant, in coastal-located generators, threatens the integrity of the system by in leakage leading to air in-leakage.
 Defects, wear points, and tube-to-tube joints are all potential leak sources.
-And each new leak raises the need for a costly partial shutdown and tedious work in the hot environment of the water boxes.
-Helium leak testing is fast and efficient and can be effectively accomplished with the Phoenix 300i Helium Leak Detector.
-Here is the procedure:
+Each new leak raises the need for a costly partial shutdown and tedious work in the hot environment of the water boxes.
+Helium leak testing is fast, efficient and can be effectively accomplished with a helium leak detector.

 In the past, two workers were required for the test, one spraying helium and one person at the helium leak detector.
-With the wireless remote for the Phoenix L300i, the person spraying helium can wirelessly read the results on the iPad.
-As helium is sprayed over a leak, it is drawn in through the leak and pumped out of the condenser by the Steam Jet Air Ejector or water-ring off-gas pump.
+With the wireless remote for the Phoenix Quadro, the person spraying helium can wirelessly read the results on the RC 301 Wireless Leak Check Display or on your smartphone or tablet using the bluetooth transmitter on the Quadro Helium Leak Detector As helium is sprayed over a leak, it is drawn in through the leak and pumped out of the condenser by the Steam Jet Air Ejector or water-ring off-gas pump.
 As it passes the sniffer it will be sensed and show up on the leak detector.
 Time response for the helium varies, depending on the volume of the condenser and the speed of the air ejector, but 45 seconds to 1½ minutes is typical.

 Once there is a response to a leak, the “inside man” should wait for it to clean up—that is, for the helium to be largely pumped out.
 Then he should go over the same area, at the same speed, but in the reverse direction, to locate the leak.
 When the response is seen again, the leak will be halfway between where the plenum was when he first heard the response and where the plenum is now.
 The specific leaky tube can be pinpointed either by use of a smaller plenum (perhaps 6″ square) or by careful use of a spray gun on one tube at a time.